dejanfajfar/ribs/readme.md

 ?> docker build . -t ribs:latest
 ```

+More about the docker image can be found at [/doc/DockerImage.md](https://github.com/dejanfajfar/ribs/blob/main/doc/DockerImage.md)

 ## Docker compose

 Having a docker image is great an all but if you want to run the application then you will need something more.
 And before you go out and install everthing I made a simple `docker-compose` file that starts everything for you.